Biomechatronics

-Biomechatronics is an applied interdisciplinary science that aims to integrate biology and mechatronics (electrical, electronics, and mechanical engineering).
+Bio-mechatronics is an applied interdisciplinary science that aims to integrate biology and mechatronics (electrical, electronics, and mechanical engineering).
 It also encompasses the fields of robotics and neuroscience.
-Biomechatronic devices encompass a wide range of applications from the development of prosthetic limbs to engineering solutions concerning respiration, vision, and the cardiovascular system.
+Biomechatronic devices cover a wide range of applications, from developing prosthetic limbs to engineering solutions concerning respiration, vision, and the cardiovascular system.

 How it works

-Biomechatronics mimics how the human body works.
-For example, four different steps must occur to be able to lift the foot to walk.
-First, impulses from the motor center of the brain are sent to the foot and leg muscles.
-Next the nerve cells in the feet send information, providing feedback to the brain, enabling it to adjust the muscle groups or amount of force required to walk across the ground.
-Different amounts of force are applied depending on the type of surface being walked across.
+Bio-mechatronics mimics how the human body works.
+For example, four different steps must occur to lift the foot to walk.
+First, impulses from the brain's motor center are sent to the foot and leg muscles.
+Next, the nerve cells in the feet send information, providing feedback to the brain, enabling it to adjust the muscle groups or amount of force required to walk across the ground.
+Different amounts of energy are applied depending on the type of surface being walked across.
 The leg's muscle spindle nerve cells then sense and send the position of the floor back up to the brain.
 Finally, when the foot is raised to step, signals are sent to muscles in the leg and foot to set it down.